ExtendJ/ExtendJ/ExtensionMigrationGuide.md

 * created by GH (jan 2014)
 * updated by JO (jan 2014)
+* updated by JO (jan 2015)

-The JastAddJ API up to version 7.1 was mostly much unchanged for several years.
+The JastAddJ API up to version 7.1 was mostly unchanged for several years.
 Since version 7.1 though many things have changed in JastAddJ in order to remove side effects, fix errors, and make the code more understandable.
 The next release should be much more stable, but right now JastAddJ is changing